Early Life and Education of James Cameron: A Complete Timeline

 August 16, 1954: James Cameron's Birth

 On August 16, 1954, James Francis Cameron was born.
-He would later become a Canadian filmmaker.
+He is a Canadian-New Zealander filmmaker and deep-sea explorer.

 In 1973, James Cameron enrolled at Fullerton College to study physics.